 The measurement error (RMSE) for SSC was 16.3%, which included errors for sample collection and analysis.
 Sample collection error consisted of interpolating over a 30 min interval (5%) and sampling during stormflows (3%).
 Sample analysis error was from measuring SSC by filtration (3.9%).
 The model errors (RMSE) of the T-SSC relationships were 16% (4 mg/L) for the YSI and TS turbidimeters at FG1, 113% (348 mg/L) for the YSI turbidimeter at FG3, and 46% (48 mg/L) for the OBS turbidimeter at FG3.

-4.2 Objective 1: Compare SSC and SSYEV for disturbed and undisturbed subwatersheds
+4.2 Compare SSYEV for disturbed and undisturbed subwatersheds

 4.2.1.
-Suspended sediment yield during storm events (SSYEV)
+Suspended sediment yield during storm events (SSYEV) from Upper, Lower, and Total watersheds

 A total of 210 storm events were identified using hydrograph separation on the Q data at FG1 and FG3 between January, 2012, and December 2014.
 A total of 169 events had simultaneous Q data at FG1 and FG3 (Appendix C, Table 1).
 SSC data from T or interpolated grab samples were recorded during 112 (FG1) and 74 events (FG3).
 Of those storms, 42 events had data for P, Q, and SSC at both FG1 and FG3.
 SSY data from interpolated grab samples were collected at FG2 for 8 storms to calculate SSYEV from the LOWER_QUARRY and LOWER_VILLAGE subwatersheds separately.
 Storm event durations ranged from 1 hour to 2 days, with mean duration of 13 hours.